Not All Texas Crosswalks Are Marked in TX

 If a Negligent Driver Leaves You Injured in a Pedestrian Accident, Consult with a Central Texas Personal Injury Attorney Today

-If you or a loved one has been injured – or worse – in a pedestrian accident that was caused by a negligent driver, Attorney Brett H. Pritchard at The Law Office of Brett H. Pritchard in Central Texas is on your side.
+If you or a loved one has been injured – or worse – in a pedestrian accident that was caused by a negligent driver, Attorney Brett H. Pritchard at the Law Office of Brett H. Pritchard in Central Texas is on your side.
 Mr. Pritchard has the experience, dedication, and compassion to skillfully advocate for your rights and for the compensation to which you are entitled.
-We are here to help, so please contact or call us at (254) 220-4225 today.
+We are here to help, so please contact us online or call us at (254) 781-4222 today.